gsoft-inc/sg-orbit/packages/react-components/README.md

 ```
 /packages
     /react-components
-        /components
         /buttons
             /docs
                 Button.stories.mdx
             /src
 ```

 #### Tests

+Before reading the following sections, please read [our introduction to Orbit testing practices](../../CONTRIBUTING.md#testing).

-##### Visual Regression
+##### Visual testing

-Tests stories are written to validate the specifications of a component with automated visual tests.
+Specific stories for Chromatic are written to validate the specifications of a component with automated visual tests.
 The specifications stories are validated [every night](https://circleci.com/gh/gsoft-inc) with [Chromatic](https://www.chromaticqa.com/) for visual regression issues.

 Storybook is a fantastic tool for visual testing because a story is essentially a test specification.
-When it does make sense, multiple specifications can be bundled together to save on snapshots.
+When it does make sense, multiple specifications can be bundled together in a story to save on Chromatic snapshots (which are not cheap!).

 Specifications stories must be written with the [storiesOf API](https://storybook.js.org/docs/formats/storiesof-api/) in a `*.chroma.jsx` file.